faroit/website/docs/README.md

 <img src="https://user-images.githubusercontent.com/72940/28498777-0454202e-6fa6-11e7-8a3c-9c85506013fa.gif" height="238rem">

 Why can't we have version on control for making music?
 In this hack, we merged `git` with a terminal based music sequencer, calling it `git wig`.
 We also created a suitable, diffable sequencer format to compose music.
-Finally, we realized `git push` by bringing this feature to
+Finally, we realized `git push` by bringing this feature into a hardware controller.

 <a class="button" href="https://github.com/RocketScienceAbteilung/git-grid"><i class="fab fa-github"></i> git grid</a>
 <a class="button" href="https://github.com/RocketScienceAbteilung/git-wig"><i class="fab fa-github"></i> git wig</a>